EGA-archive/ega-data-api-it/README.md

 ## How to Test
-Before running this integration test suite the `ega-data-api` must be running somewhere and its url should be updated in `src/main/resources/`
+Before running this integration test suite the `ega-data-api` must be running somewhere and its url and other properties should be updated in `src/main/resources/config.properties`

 ```
 $ mvn test